How Larry Bird Shaped the Future: A Legacy Timeline

 In 2016, Larry Bird stated, "Sometimes my job really sucks."

-2019: NBA Lifetime Achievement Award
+2019: Received the NBA Lifetime Achievement Award

 In 2020, Larry Bird was placed at the power forward position on an NBA all-time starting five roster with fellow superstars Magic Johnson, Michael Jordan, LeBron James, and Kareem Abdul-Jabbar.

-In October 2021, as part of the NBA's 75th Anniversary, Larry Bird was honored as one of the 75 greatest players of all time by being named to the NBA's 75th Anniversary All-Time Team.
+In October 2021, as part of the NBA's 75th Anniversary, Larry Bird was honored as one of the 75 greatest players of all time, by being named to the NBA's 75th Anniversary All-Time Team.

 2021: Named to NBA's 75th Anniversary Team

-Since 2022, the NBA will award the MVPs for the conference finals.
-The Eastern Conference Finals MVP trophy is named in Larry Bird's honor, while the Western Conference trophy is named after Magic Johnson.
+Since 2022, the NBA will award the MVPs for the conference finals; the Eastern Conference Finals MVP trophy is named in Larry Bird's honor, while the Western Conference trophy is named after Magic Johnson.